 - Galle Fort Walking Tour with a Local

 - Half-Day Lagoon and Village Cycling Tour in Galle

 Wherever you have tourists, then inevitably, nightlife follows and Mirissa is no exception.
-It might be a small fishing village but these days there are also an extraordinary number of pubs and bars catering to the ever growing demand.
+It might be a small fishing village but these days there is also an extraordinary number of pubs and bars catering to the ever-growing demand.